sjpierce/SSACHR/README.md

   - Edit code pasted into `inst/Step_01_Data_mgt.Rmd` from previous `CHR_Summary_Step01_2017-01.19.Rmd` script to use tidyverse style where feasible.
-  - Add code to identify the date for the earliest SAK associated with each perpetrator and add a binary variable to each INC, ARR, CHG, and JUD record to show whether it was associated with an incident that occurred before versus after that date.
-See 2020-04-08 email.
+  - Merge earliest SAK testing window date (WDate) onto each INC record, then classify each ARR\< CHG\< JUD, and CON record as before, during, or after the the testing window.
+See 2020-04-08 email and subsequent emails.
   - Summarize CHRs before vs after perpetrator’s earliest SAK date in addition to overall.
 See 2020-04-08 email.